JDDoesDev/tlp/jekyll/_posts/2015-12-29-why-coworking.md

 image: "//www.opendoorcoworking.com/images/cowork_blog.jpg"
 imagealt: "Coworking Desk"
 thumbnail: "//www.opendoorcoworking.com/images/thumb/cowork_blog_thumb.jpg"
+keywords: "why open a coworking space, reasons to open a coworking space"
 ---
 One of the most common questions I get, next to "What is a coworking space?", is "Why open a coworking space?"
 It's definitely a fair question, and the short answer is "for the community."